shutong021/Auto_Generated_PS9/README.md

 ## What is in this repo

-- `code_original/`: the original scripts supplied in the local replication package.
 - `scripts/`: Python scripts that translate the deterministic sample-construction workflow into a runnable form.
 - `output/`: generated outputs from the actual execution, including the partial Table 1 comparison and a 1,000-row Q&A sample.
 - `notes/`: execution log, data inventory, and replication-results summary.
-- `data_raw/`: placeholder folders showing where proprietary raw data should be placed locally.

 ## Recommended directory structure